Connect file storage to a cloud server in another pool

 -

 Disable network configuration.
-To do this, create a file
+To do this, create the file

 99-disable-network-config.cfg